PasinduRR/legal-moe-project/README.md

 python src/experts/train_experts.py
 ```

 * **Output:** This script trains an expert model for each subdomain and saves the trained weights as `expert_model.pt` inside each subdomain's folder.
+(Note: These model files are generated and ignored by Git.)

 ### Step 5: Train the Gating Network

 The gating network learns to route a user's query to the most relevant expert(s).

 1. **Prepare Training Data:** Run the `src/moe/prepare_gating_data.py` script.
 This automatically generates the `data/gating_train.csv` file and query embeddings required for training.
+(Note: These files are generated and ignored by Git.)
 2. **Run the Training Script:**

 ```